 Resource sharing models directly address the allocation of a remaining global budget.
 This article will therefore give an overview of the properties of resource sharing models that, in principle, use current emissions and population as a distribution key.
 The following models are compared: Regensburg Model (Regensburg Formula), Contraction & Convergence (C&C), Smooth Pathway Models (Smooth Pathway Formula from Raupach and Extended Smooth Pathway Model), Chakravarty et al. (cap per capita emissions), Höhne et al. (common but differentiated convergence; CDC).

-The Excel tools include macros.
-On request, the tools can be provided without macros and the macros as text or bas files for self-integration.
-Please contact us: save-the-climate@online.ms (mail to).
-You can also remove the macros by saving the downloaded xlsm file as an xlsx file.
-The main function of the macros is to determine the free parameters in the scenario types so that the specified budget is adhered to.
+Some Excel tools contain macros.
+You can remove the macros by saving the downloaded xlsm file as an xlsx file.
+The key macro "Goal Seek" has the function of determining the free parameters in the scenario types in such a way that the specified budget is adhered to.
 You then have to do this individually for each scenario type in the sheet "goal seek" using the target value search (goal seek) integrated in Excel.